 The subject content defines the factual knowledge that candidates may be required to recall and explain.
-Questions testing these objectives will often begin with one of the following words: define, state, describe, explain or outline.
-(See the glossary of terms in this syllabus.)
+Questions testing these objectives will often begin with one of the following words: define, state, describe, explain or outline (see the glossary of terms in section 6.2).

-B Handling information and solving problems
+AO2 Handling information and solving problems